Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OpenSource.md

 * use a foundation
 * build some tools

-Full-time dedicated to FLOSS at Salesforce (how many devs ?)
+Full-time dedicated to FLOSS at Salesforce (~25 000 employees in 2017)

 Process, process, process:
 * outgoing contribution VS new FLOSS project ?